 When you hear the word “wise,” what comes to your mind?
 Maybe you think of King Solomon and his gift of wisdom.
 Perhaps you think of an ancient philosopher such as Plato or Aristotle.
-Or possibly you think of someone who has spoken wisdom and truth into your own personal life.
+Or possibly you think of someone who has spoken wisdom and truth into your life.

 What is Wisdom?